Uri Geller’s full biography

 In 1975, Uri recorded an album with famous concert pianist Byron Janis.
 The album was released through Polydore records and CBS records; it was recorded in seven languages.
 Recently the Japanese version was re-released in Japan on a CD; the English CD was made into a compilation of all the covers and is available from Voiceprint.
 In 1994, he collaborated with Justin Hayward of the Moody Blues and recorded a song called Nostradamus.
 In addition, Voiceprint released Uri’s five CD set, Explore The Hidden Gifts of the Mind, which include Mind Potential, Healing with the Power of the Mind, Words of Courage and Inspiration, Meditation, and Words of Wise People.

 He has done many commercials including one for PowerGen, Britain’s major electricity supplier, for Motorola cellular telephones, for Sega computer games for The Yellow Pages, Knorr, a few ice cream commercials, Nissan motors and many more.
-At the dawn of the website era British Telecom and Rupert Murdoch’s Springboard designed www.urigeller.com, a ground-breaking website which is interactive, informative, educational and fun which has now been re-designed by Hungary’s Webtown.
+At the dawn of the website era British Telecom and Rupert Murdoch’s Springboard designed www.urigeller.com, a ground-breaking website which is interactive, informative, educational and fun which has now been re-developed by Coffeeworks media.